Brain Body Therapy

 Teletherapy sessions

-We offer teletherapy sessions via a HIPPA compliant secure platform, that allows our therapists to be able to see clients located anywhere in the state of Michigan.
+We offer teletherapy sessions via a HIPAA compliant secure platform, that allows our therapists to be able to see clients located anywhere in the state of Michigan.

 We are here to help